jessbunnag/cds_1011_final_project/README.md

 # 1011 Final Project - Question Generation

 ## How to run the model
+1. Download glove.42B.300d.zip GloVe data from https://nlp.stanford.edu/projects/glove/ and put it in `data/glove/glove.42B.300d.txt`in your project dir
-1. Run `python load_pretrained.py` to create parsed GloVe embeddings.
-Make sure you have dir `/embeddings` in your project dir
+2. Run `python load_pretrained.py` to create parsed GloVe embeddings.
+Make sure you have empty dir `/embeddings` in your
-2. Run cells in `train.ipynb` to run the train pipeline.
+3. Run cells in `train.ipynb` to run the train pipeline.

 ## Resources
 - Learning to Ask: Neural Question Generation for Reading Comprehension by Xinya Du, Junru Shao, Claire Cardie: http://arxiv.org/abs/1705.00106